Turtlecrafter81/al-guides/Operation Siren Guide.md

 - Retreating from a region requires you to click outside of the map grid.
 - The hardest currently available regions are Strongholds and Corrosion 6 Abyssal Zones.
 - **2** Strongholds spawn on the monthly reset and **1** spawns once a week (on reset going from Sunday to Monday).
 Up to 3 are displayed at any one time.
 They have level 128 bosses and level 124 mobs which can be hard if your fleets are poorly equipped and/or underlevelled, or if you lack Adaptive Tuning stats.
 	- **Note: While a maximum of 3 Strongholds can be simultaneously shown on the overworld map, each weekly reset brings one additional Stronghold spawn.
 If the player has 3 Strongholds still left uncleared, this spawn is "stocked".
-Once there are less than 3 Strongholds active on the map, logging out and back into the game will cause the stocked Stronghold to spawn.** It's unknown if this is intentional, but independent testing has shown that you can stock as many Stronghold spawns in a given month as you want to **within a given month**.
+Once there are less than 3 Strongholds active on the map, logging out and back into the game will cause the stocked Stronghold to spawn.** It's unknown if this is intentional, but independent testing has shown that you can stock as many Stronghold spawns as you want to **within a given month**.
 On monthly reset, all stocked Strongholds are wiped and 2 Strongholds are spawned as mentioned above.
 - Abyssal Zones spawn when you have activated Siren Coordinate Loggers in your Storage.
 These zones have multi-stage bosses (ranging from level 108 to 120) who will show a weakness to a specific damage type after being engaged once (e.g. taking 30% increased damage from shelling).
 Every subsequent engagement has a percentage chance of increasing the percentage of the exploitable weakness.
 - Reinforcements (coloured blue rather than red) drop no EXO nor loot.